We are now in-network with Highmark / BlueCross BlueShield. Contact us to learn more.

 • Days 4-6.
 At this point, the drugs are out of the system, and most symptoms begin to taper off.
 However, heavy users may still struggle with severe symptoms.

 • Days 7+.
 Because physical functions are restored by this point, many people are moved out of heroin detox and into a treatment program.
-Therapy and counseling address the deeper issues for heroin use and are necessary parts of healing.
+Therapy and counseling address the deeper issues of heroin use and are necessary parts of healing.

-Treatment for Heroin Withdrawal
+What Does Treatment for Heroin Withdrawal Include?

-Treatment for heroin addiction involves a combination of medication, therapy and aftercare.
+Treatment for heroin addiction involves a combination of medication, therapy, and aftercare.
 Recovery Cove creates highly individualized treatment plans that address each client’s unique needs, with room for adjustment based on their progress.

 There are several FDA-approved medications used to treat heroin addiction.
 These medications decrease cravings and alleviate withdrawal symptoms.
-They can be used long term, if needed.
+They can be used long-term, if needed.

 • This drug reduces cravings for heroin and does not produce a high, so there’s less risk of becoming addicted.